-I want to get one thing straight before we begin: I love learning German.
-It's a beautiful, deeply logical language.
+Before I begin I should say: I love learning German.
+It's an underappreciated, deeply logical language.

 Nine Ways to Say "The" (And All of Them Wrong)

 English has one word for "the."
 One.
 You learn it as a child and you're done.
 German looked at this simplicity and said nein.
-Der, die, das, dem, den, des… and some of those repeat across cases but mean different things depending on whether you're talking about a masculine noun in the accusative or a feminine noun in the dative, and honestly at this point I'm just saying them vaguely enough and hoping the other person won’t notice.
+Der, die, das, dem, den, des… and some of those repeat across cases but mean different things depending on whether you're talking about a masculine noun in the accusative or a feminine noun in the dative.
+Honestly at this point I'm just saying them vaguely enough and hoping the other person won’t notice.

 People say you get a feel for it.
 Sometime I have that feeling, but usually it’s wrong.